ErosionYT/Easy-Enderchest/README.md

 # Easy-Enderchest
-A easy pmmp command to add an enderchest command to your server.
+An easy pmmp command to add an enderchest command to your server.

 ## Permissions
 ``enderchest.command``